colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 }
 ```

-The constructor of the `FrontEnd` class has a parameter called "game" which is for an instance of the `FourInARowGame` class.
-A reference to the `FourInARowGame` instance will be stored in the `FrontEnd`class as one of its fields called `game`.
+The constructor of the `FrontEnd` class has a parameter called `game` which contains an instance of the `FourInARowGame` class.
+The `FourInARowGame` instance will be stored in the `FrontEnd` class in the `game` field.
 This will be used to update and retrieve the core game's state.

 Next you'll set up the canvas.